rockstor/rockstor-doc/reinstall/reinstall.rst

 Data import is initiated by using the **tiny down arrow** icon next to the relevant device on the **Storage** page **Disks** section.

-This process is intended to import:-
+This process is intended to import the following:-

 * Pools
 * Shares